kernelorg-mirror/linux_kernel_git_oupton_linux/Documentation/virt/kvm/locking.rst

   kvm->srcu read-side critical section, for example while processing a vmexit.

+On arm64:

+- kvm->lock and vcpu->mutex are taken outside of kvm->arch.lock

 On x86:

 - vcpu->mutex is taken outside kvm->arch.hyperv.hv_lock and kvm->arch.xen.xen_lock